kortschak/git_workshop/notes/communication.md

 However, in the blessed repository case, each collaborator works on their private repository, and makes the work visible publically via another, public repository that they own.
-Collaborators keep their repositories up to date with the blessed repository by using git `pull` or `fetch`.
+Collaborators keep their repositories up to date with the blessed repository by using `git pull` or `git fetch`.

 In practice most projects hosted on GitHub probably use a mixture of these two models;
 the Gonum project used a shared repository model for members of the organisation and a blessed repository that any member can integrate work from external contributors into.